Kushan20070126/Hotel_management-_system/README.md

 ---

-Thank you for your interest in the Hotel Management System.
-For questions or support, please open an issue or contact the maintainers via GitHub.
+Thank you for your interest.
+For questions or support, open an issue or contact maintainers via GitHub.